MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-## bring others along for the ride
+## Bring others along for the ride

 Note:
 Like running, learning efforts can benefit from having others around you, pushing you forward and feeding from your effort.